 It is virtually impossible to overstate the impact the Quattro had upon the rally world.
 When ‘All Wheel Drive’ rally cars didn’t exist, Audi entered the Quattro into the World Rally Championship in 1981.
 Hannu Mikkola one of the first drivers for the Quattro team over took the Lancia Stratos on the special stage after starting a minute behind it.
 A new era had begun.

 The Pinninfarina styled Testarossa was very much designed for the eighties era.
 Big and brash the Red headed Ferrari was an icon from the word go.
 Performance was super car standard with nearly 400bhp from its 4.9 litre flat 12 engine.
 Its side air intakes, not just for aesthetics, they were there to capture cool air for the radiators as well as being part of the cars aerodynamic layout.
-One of Ferraris largest sports car to date the testarossa was designed with more interior space than its predecessors.
-With storage compartments larger than other models offering more luxury than any other Ferrari to date.
+One of Ferrari’s largest sports car to date, the Testarossa was designed with more interior space than its predecessors.
+With storage compartments larger than other models, it offers more luxury than any other Ferrari to date.

 With so many built through the eighties Ferraris last V12 production car went through a stage when they were serious bargains.
 This has since declined and values are increasing as the Testarossa is starting to reach its full potential.

 The eighties was a time for innovation for most manufacturers in the car industry.
 It was very much a time for change as car buyers demanded more with competition running high.
 As cars became more than just transport.
 New technology started to make its way into the world of car manufacturing and the results are now time honored classics.